rgeissen/trusted-data-agent/README.md

 * **Sidebar Toggle:** Click the hamburger menu (☰) or use keyboard shortcut to expand/collapse the navigation sidebar
 * **Panel Switching:** Click any panel name in the sidebar to instantly switch views
-* **Multi-Panel Workflow:** Open the Credentials panel to configure connections, then switch to Conversations to start chatting
+* **Multi-Panel Workflow:** Open the Setup panel to configure connections, then switch to Conversations to start chatting
 * **Monitoring While Working:** Keep the Executions panel open in a separate browser tab to monitor long-running tasks
 * **Keyboard Shortcuts:** Use `Ctrl/Cmd + Number` to jump directly to panels (where supported)

 **Example Workflow:**
-1. **Credentials** → Configure LLM providers and MCP servers → Create profiles
+1. **Setup** → Configure LLM providers and MCP servers → Create profiles
 2. **Marketplace** → Browse and install Planner Repository Constructors for your domain
 3. **Intelligence** → Populate knowledge collections with your knowledge base
 4. **Conversations** → Start chatting with the agent using your enriched context